CjHare/systematic-trading/documentation/how_to_setup_grafana_graphs.md

 # How to setup the Grafana graphs
-After simulation run with ElasticSearch as the designated ouput, there's a set of Grafana dashboards (graphs & tables) included in the Systematic-Trading project that can be used for visualisations, but it requires creating the expected data sources.
+After running a simulation with ElasticSearch as the designated ouput, there's a set of Grafana dashboards (graphs & tables) included in the Systematic-Trading project that can be used for visualisations, but it requires creating specific data sources.

 ## Data Sources